oconpa/hugoHosting/content/lambda-backend/_index.md

 pre = "<b>4. </b>"
 +++

-Now that we've got the storage unit set up, it time to actually set up a logical backend to push and pull as we need to this unit.
+Now that we've got the storage unit set up, its time to actually set up a logical backend to push and pull as we need to this unit.

 For the backend we are going to set up 5 routes each playing a crucial role in the app.